-Area of Emphasis: Global Health & Environment
+Area of ExPERTISE: Global Health & Environment

-- an appreciation of the statistical and epidemiological techniques used to establish causal links between environmental contaminants and ill-health;
+an appreciation of the statistical and epidemiological techniques used to establish causal links between environmental contaminants and ill-health;

-- an ability to link environmental and health outcomes with population and economic development issues;
+an ability to link environmental and health outcomes with population and economic development issues;